 Bennetts has been trading in Grimsby since the early nineteenth century.
 At that time Grimsby was a small fishing community situated by the mouth of the River Humber in the north eastern corner of Lincolnshire, England.
 During the 19th Century Grimsby grew rapidly with the development of the docks and the arrival of the railway.
-It became an important trading port and the biggest fishing port in the UK during it's height in the 1950's and 60's.
+It became an important trading port and the biggest fishing port in the UK during its height in the 1950's and 60's.
 Since then the fishing industry has sadly declined but Grimsby still remains a busy port specialising in the import and export of cars and bulky products such as timber.
 The fish docks have been revived by the burgeoning offshore wind turbine service industry.
 Below is a timeline of the significant milestones in the history of Bennetts Timber.
 We hope that you enjoy reading it, if you have any old photos or memories of working at Bennetts we would be pleased to hear from you.

 1799 - William Bennett started as a chemist in a house where the Corn Exchange later stood in what is now the Market Place.

 1823 - The first stationary steam engine in Grimsby is installed by William Bennett in the Victoria Street Mill to grind imported bones and linseed for agricultural purposes.
 This was a second hand beam engine purchased from a Lancashire cotton mill.
+The company is now based 256-258 Victoria Street (north) where it remains until the 1950's.

 1846 - The first saw bench was put into the bone mill by Joseph Bennett Snr (William's youngest son) and started using the power from the steam engines to saw timber.